forgojs/forgo/README.md

 ## Routing

-Forgo Router (forgo-router) is a tiny router for Forgo, and is just around 1KB gzipped. https://github.com/forgojs/forgo-router
+Forgo Router (forgo-router) is a tiny router for Forgo, and is just around 1KB gzipped.
+Read more at https://github.com/forgojs/forgo-router

 Here's an example: